dgraph-io/dgraph/contrib/config/backups/nfs/gcfs-cli/README.md

 ### Define Variables

-You can create a `env.sh` with the desired values, for example:
+You can create an `env.sh` with the desired values, for example:

 ```bash
 cat <<-EOF > env.sh